Cycling Colle de Finestre

 The categorization was first introduced for the 1965 Giro d'Italia in honor of the late Fausto Coppi who won five editions of the Giro d'Italia and three mountain classification titles during his career.
 It was first announced on 22 April 1965 by then race director Vicenzo Torriani that the highest peak would award two times as many mountains classification points.
 Torriani thought of possibly awarding time bonuses to the first to summit the mountain; however, after many dissenting opinions, he opted to go award more mountains classification points.

-We enter Parco Naturale Orsiera-Rocciavré at just after mile 6/kilometer 10, just before the gravel portion of the climb begins.
-There are a spectacular set of switchbacks beginning around mile 3 and approximately 30 switchbacks before the gravel begins at mile 5.8 (9.3 km) and 11 more thereafter, giving Finestre a total of approximately 40 switchbacks, thus rivalling the greatest Italian and European climbs for most switchbacks (more than Stelvio from Bormio side and just under Stelvio from the famous Prato direction).
+We enter Parco Naturale Orsiera-Rocciavré at just after mile 6 / kilometer 10, just before the gravel portion of the climb begins.
+There are a spectacular set of switchbacks beginning around mile three, followed by approximately 30 switchbacks before the gravel begins at mile 5.8 (9.3 km), and 11 more thereafter, giving Finestre a total of approximately 40 switchbacks, thus rivalling the greatest Italian and European climbs for most switchbacks (more than Stelvio from the Bormio side, and just under Stelvio from the famous Prato direction).
 The Marco Pantani Memorial is located at about mile 5.8 / kilometer 10 (just shy of the start of the gravel).
 Unfortunately, the Memorial was not open when we passed on either the ascent or descent.

 Towards the top of the climb, we begin to hear the distinctive Italian Alps cowbells coming from the many grazing cattle along the last third of the climb.
 At the summit, if we walk 50 meters up a narrow trail, we can inspect the old World War I fort, long abandoned, but still in decent shape.